ibm-cloud-docs/cis/compose-query-graphiql.md

 ## Setting up a query and choosing a dataset
 {: #set-up-query-dataset}

-Click on the editing pane of GraphiQL and add the following depicted base query, replacing `zone-id` with your Cloudflare zone ID:
+Click the editing pane of GraphiQL and add the following depicted base query, replacing `zone-id` with your Cloudflare zone ID:

 ![Adding a base query in the GraphiQL pane](images/graphiql-1base-query.png "Adding a base query in the GraphiQL pane"){: caption="Adding a base query in the GraphiQL pane" caption-side="bottom"}